-Courses are held at our smithy, once a month on a Saturday.
+Courses are held at our smithy on the second and final Saturdays of each month.
 We try and give individual attention to each participant throughout the course.
 Therefore there is an experienced smith at each anvil to help and guide you to create your own work of art.
 Lunch (boerewors rolls) and safety equipment is provided.
-Our biggest aim is to inspire people to take up this wonderful skill that is blacksmithing.
+Our goal is to inspire people to take up this wonderful skill that is blacksmithing.

 Come and forge your own Viking Bearded Axe!
 We will use high carbon steel and some traditional methods to drift and forge these axes.
 We will also add handles so you can attack some trees with your awesome axe.